rev-net/memo/pitch.md

 In this era of distributed crypto, social, and AI networks that innovate on internet-native concepts, corporate-stock models of organization are anachronistic, leaving much to be desired for entrepreneurs, capital providers, and consumers alike.

 Those of us developing revnets have been contributors to the Ethereum ecosystem over the past 4 years, most notably having helped build the Juicebox protocol, the juicebox.money app, and the Juicebox DAO community driven by the $JBX network.
 Juicebox is public infrastructure that provides a tokenized language for expressing various organizational financial guarantees.
-It has been used by Constitution DAO, Assange DAO, Shark DAO, Moon DAO, Cryo DAO, Juicebox DAO, the tornado cash developer legal defense fundraiser, and 1,331 other projects, facilitating over $185 million in ETH payments.
+It has been used by Constitution DAO, Assange DAO, Shark DAO, Moon DAO, Cryo DAO, Juicebox DAO, the Tornado Cash developer legal defense fundraiser, and 1,331 other projects, facilitating over $185 million in ETH payments.

 Revnets are now the next step, a particular expression of the Juicebox language.

 We've experienced the demand for tokenized fundraising and revenue first hand, we know the tradeoffs of the tokenization tools at our disposal intimately well, and we know how cultural narratives around tokens work.
 We've been consistently one step ahead of the curve and steadfast in our values.

-We've also seen the gross extractive tendencies that over-levered entrepreneurs, investors, and traders can succumb to when left unchecked.
-Blockchains give us transactional freedoms – using it to progress positive-sum financial applications is hard, using it to progress hyped-up zero sum ponzis is easy.
+We've also seen the gross extractive tendencies that over-leveraged entrepreneurs, investors, and traders can succumb to when left unchecked.
+Blockchains give us transactional freedoms – using it to progress positive-sum financial applications is hard, using it to progress hyped-up zero sum Ponzi schemes is easy.

 Revnets are the standard we need to encourage more projects to hit the gas without incumbent tradeoffs.
 Their time is now – revnets would be too fragile to exist if a rent-seeking fiduciary facilitating the handling of money and rules was required, and can only outcompete as an encoded contract between network participants enforced by the blockchain protocols of today.